Sandra Harbert Petrulionis, Ph.D.

 Journal Articles and Book Chapters

 “‘Beyond All Men of His Day’: Thomas Wentworth Higginson and Thoreau’s Legacy in Postbellum America.”
 Thoreau at 200: Essays and Reassessments.
 Ed.
-K. P. Van Anglen and Kristen Case.
-New York: Cambridge UP, 2016.
+Kristen Case and K. P. Van Anglen.
+New York: Cambridge University Press, 2016.
 88-101.

 “The Almanacks of Mary Moody Emerson: A Scholarly Digital Edition.”
 With Noelle Baker.
 Documentary Editing 31 (2010): 10-24.